SalimOzel/flutter_todo_app/README.md

 - notes the daily tasks to be done.
 - If the task is done, it is marked.
 - task search feature.
+- delete desired task by swiping right.
+- saving the added tasks to the local database and automatically resetting the tasks every 24 hours

 ## Libraries
 - hive